National Minimum Wage

 If HMRC find that you have underpaid any of your staff, they can issue a Notice of Underpayment requiring the employer to repay arrears to their staff (paid at the current minimum wage rate) and pay a penalty to the Government.
-The penalty is 100% of the total underpayment, with a maximum of £20,000.
+The penalty is 200% of the total underpayment, with a maximum of £20,000 per worker.

 Who is entitled to the National Minimum Wage?